 How to Draw Voltorb

-Basically just like Electrode which was discussed earlier.
-Draw a ball and eyes, and you have drawn Voltorb.
-It doesn’t really require too much experience to nail down Voltorbs features.
+Basically just like with Electrode, draw a ball and eyes, and you have drawn Voltorb.
+It doesn’t really require too much experience to nail down Voltorb’s features.

 How to Draw Gastly